ip4-team/ionwatcherbot/README.md

 `screen -r`

 **6 .
 Can I see who contacted the bot?**
 A. Yes, although partially at the moment.
-Every command received by the bot, whether accepted or not by the bot, is stored in the logfile along with the username that issued it (`IonWatcher.log`).
+Every command received by the bot, whether accepted or not, is stored in the logfile along with the username that issued it (`IonWatcher.log`).

 **7 .
 Can I delete the logfile and the saved images/PDFs?**
 A .
 Yes, but please do not delete the `download` directory.
 The early alpha version expects it to be there.